Recognizing topological polynomials by lifting trees: Introduction

 \p{Obstructions} A Levy cycle is a nonempty collection of disjoint essential simple closed curves $\{c_0,\dots,c_{k-1}\}$ in $\R^2 \setminus P_f$ so that for each $i$, at least one component $\tilde c_{i-1}$ of the preimage $f^{-1}(c_{i})$ is homotopic to $c_{i-1}$ and so that the restriction $\tilde c_{i-1} \to c_i$ of $f$ is a degree 1 map, with indices taken modulo~$k$.

 A post-critically finite topological polynomial is equivalent to a polynomial if and only if it does not have a Levy cycle; see Hubbard's book \cite[Theorem 10.3.8]{hubbard} and his paper with Bielefeld and Fisher \cite[Proposition 5.5]{BFH}.
-This criterion is a specialization of a theorem of W.\ Thurston \cite{DH,thurston1988}, which treats the more general case of a post-critically finite branched cover of the sphere.
+This criterion is a specialization of Thurston's theorem~\cite{DH}, which treats the more general case of a post-critically finite branched cover of the sphere.

 If a post-critically finite topological polynomial has a Levy cycle, then we say that the topological polynomial is obstructed.
 Similarly, a topological polynomial is unobstructed if it is equivalent to a polynomial.